How long does an import take?

 On the right side is how you're mapping into ClickUp.

 You have 3 options for importing Asana projects into ClickUp.
-Basically, you're just importing Asana projects into new ClickUp projects.
+Basically, you're just importing Asana projects into new ClickUp Folders.
 Your choices are to import them into a new Space, or into an existing Space.
-Read more about the ClickUp hierarchy to understand Spaces and Projects in ClickUp.
+Read more about the ClickUp hierarchy to understand Spaces and Folders in ClickUp.